Attention Hay-fever sufferers

 - the accused person’s possession of the drug was not unlawful under section 5(1) of the Misuse of Drugs Act 1971

-The obligation falls on the defence to establish an evidential basis, such as a prescription or statement for a doctor.
+The obligation falls on the defence to establish an 'evidential basis', such as a prescription or statement from a doctor.
 It is then for the CPS to prove beyond reasonable doubt that the defence cannot be relied upon.
-This is extremely difficult, particularly where documentary evidence is put forward by the defence.
+This is extremely difficult for the CPS, particularly where documentary evidence is put forward by the defence.

 M.AJ.
 Law has developed a number of defence strategies and technical legal arguments to win drug driving cases.
 Our complex defences usually relate to the four key defence areas;

 For a full list of the legal limits for driving with prescription medication in your system, visit our dedicated drug driving page here.